 When the farmer's market gives me green beans, I make green bean salad.
-This week, the Arizona framer market reopened, and the greens beans look fabulous!
-If you follow my posts, you know my menu fluctuates with the fresh vegetables I find at the farmer's market.
-So, not only is this green bean salad hearty enough for an entree, serve it warm or cold depending on your mood.
+The Arizona framer market reopened this week, and the greens beans look fabulous!
+If you follow my posts, my menu fluctuates with the fresh vegetables I find at the farmer's market.
+So, not only is this green bean salad hearty enough for an entree but serve it warm or cold, depending on your mood.
 So, if the weather is warm or cold, this fabulous green bean salad recipe tastes like a dream.

 Whenever I create a salad recipe, I try to combine vegetables that complement each other.
 But, I also focus on color to make sure I include a variety of vegetables.